Projects under development and construction

 Safety and traffic

 Once the facility has been constructed, there will be minimal vehicle trips to the site during the operation of the development as the site will be operated remotely.
-There will be occasional visits for maintenance and inspection of the facility, so there will not be noticeable impact on traffic flows in the area.
+There will be occasional visits for maintenance and inspection of the facility, so there will not be a noticeable impact on traffic flows in the area.

 The planning application includes detailed assessments of construction traffic and access routes, and measures will be taken to minimise the impacts on local residents.
 This will include careful scheduling of deliveries which might include scheduling abnormal load vehicles arriving at night, HGV delivery timings and any restrictions being agreed with the council and the selection of the most suitable construction access routes.